A Personalised Formal Verification Framework for Monitoring Activities of Daily Living of Older Adults Living Independently in Their Homes: Data Processing and Models

 \subsubsection{Sensors}

 Data from contact and motion sensors are first processed to reduce noise and retain events that reflect user interactions.

 A contact sensor broadcasts its current state every time it changes from \textit{open} to \textit{closed}, \textit{closed} to \textit{open} or when there is a fluctuation of $1^\circ\text{C}$ in the device's temperature.
-Repetitions of the same state are taken to be noise in the data triggered by temperature fluctuations so we remove consecutive \textit{open} (resp.\ \textit{closed}) states and consider only the first occurrence.
+Repetitions of the same state are taken to be noise in the data triggered by temperature fluctuations so we remove consecutive updates where the state does not change and consider only the first occurrence.
 This provides a more accurate representation of the participant's interaction.

 A motion sensor broadcasts its state whenever there is a transition between \textit{clear} and \textit{detected} states.
 If the state is \textit{detected} and no additional motion is registered within $30$ seconds, the sensor broadcasts an artificial \textit{clear} state after the $30$ seconds.
-We remove \textit{clear} states from the data as they do not reflect the actual cessation of motion.
+All \textit{clear} states are removed from the data as they do not reflect the actual cessation of motion.
 This provides a more accurate representation of movement, treating motion sensor events as instantaneous.
-In addition, if continuous \textit{clear} and \textit{detected} states occur for a motion sensor, with no changes in other sensors, we only consider the initial \textit{detected} state of the motion sensor and discard the subsequent states.
+In addition, if continuous \textit{clear} and \textit{detected} states occur for a motion sensor, with no changes in other sensors, only the initial \textit{detected} state of the motion sensor is considered and subsequent states are discarded.